'Casowary' by Philip Thurston

 Another thing I find myself doing when it feels as if it's all too much is stopping.
 I pause, a bit how a toddler might mid-tantrum.
 I check a thought, 'is that really true?'
 I breathe, observe.
 I notice there are plenty of other feelings, sensations and small pleasures around too.
 We can choose what we focus on - that's the distinction.

 So what is really happening?
 My body is temporarily unavailable while it undergoes a total-systems reboot.
 There isn’t a part of my body that isn’t in the process of being optimised.
 For now I may have to live as a young-for-my-age thirty something in a body far, far less mobile than your average 90 year old, but the reality is that on good days I’m still feeling lighter, freer, clearer than I ever have been.
 And by that I mean not since I was a child.
 I’ve been experiencing how powerful energy medicine can be since my work with a practitioner began in October.
 I've had to avoid getting too wrapped up in the contradictions as various scientists and doctors disagree with each other as to what is really going on in ME/CFS.
-But I've been more than dabbling in quantum physics, which has begun to explain what to me was once unexplainable.
+I've been happier dabbling in quantum physics to begin to make sense of the seemingly unexplainable.

 And everyday, in its own way, this falling apart becomes a coming together again.